List of SAARC summits: 13th summit BAN Bangladesh

-Fourteenth summit 14th IND India
+14th summit IND India

-The fourteenth summit of SAARC was held in New Delhi, India on 3rd-4 April 2007, and was attended by the presidents of Afghanistan, the Maldives and Sri Lanka and the prime ministers Bhutan, INDIA, Nepal and Pakistan and the chief adviser of the government of Bangladesh.
-The summit stressed on improving intra-regional connectivity.
+The fourteenth summit of SAARC was held in New Delhi, India on 3-4 April 2007, and was attended by the presidents of Afghanistan, the Maldives and Sri Lanka, the prime ministers of Bhutan, India, Nepal and Pakistan, and the chief adviser of the government of Bangladesh.
+The summit stressed the need to improve intra-regional connectivity.

-Fifteenth summit 15th SRI Sri Lanka
+15th summit SRI Sri Lanka

 The fifteenth summit of SAARC was held in Colombo, Sri Lanka on 1–3 August 2008.
-The issues discussed were regional cooperation, partnership for growth for the peoples of South Asia, connectivity, energy, the environment, water resources, poverty alleviation, the SAARC Development Fund, transport, information and communications technology development, science and technology, tourism, culture, the South Asian Free Trade Area, the SAARC Social Charter, women and children, education, combating terrorism, and the admission of Australia and Myanmar as observers.
+The issues discussed included: regional cooperation, the global food crisis, socio-economic development, the environment, culture, combating terrorism, and the admission of Australia and Myanmar as observers.